pboivin/flou/README.md

 </script>
 ```

-Then, setup the `ImageFactory` PHP object with your project-specific configuration:
+Then, initialize the `ImageFactory` PHP object with your project-specific configuration:

 ```php
 use Pboivin\Flou\ImageFactory;